anovos/anovos-docs/docs/community/contributing/index.md

 Anovos is an open source project that brings automation to the feature engineering process.

-To get Anovos up and running on your local machine, follow the [Getting Started Guide](https://docs.anovos.ai/gettingstarted)
+To get Anovos up and running on your local machine, follow the [Getting Started Guide](https://docs.anovos.ai/gettingstarted).

-All repos, sample data, and notebooks you need are located in the  [Anovos Github Organization](https://github.com/anovos)
+The [Anovos Github Organization](https://github.com/anovos) contains all repos, sample data, and notebooks you need.

 ## How To Get Involved